Teri11/The-burger-Palace/README.md

 ## The Burger Palace
-A website about the best burger palace to visit which is paving the Way For Delicious Burgers to exist,31/10/2021 By Kubai Augustine Mweteri
+A website about the best burger palace to visit which is paving the way For Delicious Burgers to exist,31/10/2021

+By Kubai Augustine Mweteri

 ## Description